Watts-College/cpp-526-fall-2022/schedule.md

 <br>

 You can also check out Ben's [Ted Talk](https://www.youtube.com/watch?v=6xsvGYIxJok), or this short interview.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZTdPpoUp25w?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <br>

 **Note:** You get points on Yellowdig by interacting with content.
 That means creating new posts and participating in posts that your classmates create.
-Your Yellowdig posts are due on Friday, but you gain points throughout the week by participating in discussions.
+Although your Yellowdig posts are due on a specific day, you gain points throughout the week by participating in discussions.

 You can earn up to 20 points a week, and points reset on Fridays.
 You need to earn 100 points throughout the seven-week term, which means averaging 15 points a week.

 <br>
 <br>